Admission Requirements

 Applicants apply for admission to the program via the Graduate School application for admission.
 Requirements listed here are in addition to Graduate Council policies listed under GCAC-300 Admissions Policies.
 International applicants may be required to satisfy an English proficiency requirement; see GCAC-305 Admission Requirements for International Students for more information.

-Official transcripts from all post-secondary institutions attended must accompany the application.
-Students with a 3.00 average (on a 4.00 scale) for the most recent two years of college/university education, or with an advanced degree, and with appropriate course or experiential backgrounds will be considered for admission.
+Students with a 3.00 average (on a 4.00 scale) for the most recent two years of college/university education, or with an advanced degree, and with appropriate course and experiential backgrounds will be considered for admission.

 Certificate Requirements